Hannibal – Barcelona to Rome

 I already have my next epic tour planned, and it wont be the last.

 The Hannibal Expedition has been the major riding highlight of my 20-year riding career.
-The scenery, food wine and accommodation were something I have no hesitation in recommending.
+The scenery, food, wine and accommodation were something I have no hesitation in recommending.
 For me, the greatest plus was achieving the challenge the Hannibal Expedition’s thoughtfully crafted route provides.
 Plenty of personal challenge, in beautiful and historic countries, with almost no traffic.
-What more could you ask for.
+What more could you ask for?

 What an amazing holiday!
 You can eat and drink as much as you like and you still go home fitter and trimmer than when you left!
 Wait till Woman’s Weekly or Cosmo hear about this holiday!
 You guys’ll be booked solid till early retirement.
 This was undoubtedly the best long weekend of my life so far.
 I’ll be back next year for at the very least a full stage, if not more!
 My legs look forward to cashing this cheque which my hand is currently writing!

-The guides on the Hannibal Expedition were excellent.
-They are excellent organisers, who think ahead, and are always looking to make the best possible experience for the riders, whether this be making sure the bikes are in top condition, or the picnics lunch is in “the spot”, or the evening meal is an experience to remember.
-The guides are happy to answer to questions on the route, and change things as weather or circumstance require.
-Sam’s historical knowledge and has willingness to share this knowledge really added to the trip.
+The guides were excellent!
+They think ahead and are always making the best experience for the riders, whether making sure the bikes are in top condition, the picnic lunch is in “the spot”, or the evening meal is an experience to remember.
+They are happy to answer questions on route and change things as weather or circumstance require.
+Sam’s historical knowledge and his willingness to share this knowledge really added to the trip.
+I am very much looking forward to riding with them again.

 This was by far the most fun I have had on a bike.
 It was a pretty stern physical test for me, and thus perfect.
 I eyed off the van once or twice but never had to get in it.
 Lovely places and lovely routes that you would never find by yourself, and all fully supported.